-It’s typically recommended to have an amplifier that is capable of keeping up with the continuous power rating of the speaker.
-However, it’s also important to have an amp that can properly produce the peaks in the audio signal.
+It's typically recommended to have an amplifier capable of keeping up with the speaker's continuous power rating.
+However, it's also important to have an amp that can properly produce the peaks in the audio signal.

 An amplifier with double the speaker's continuous power handling rating can safely drive the speaker and will typically handle the peaks in the audio without distorting.

-It is for this reason that the program spec is often twice (or roughly twice) the continuous power rating.
+For this reason, the program spec is often twice (or roughly twice) the continuous power rating.
 Again, it all depends on how the manufacturer tests for continuous power handling and how confident they are about recommending an amplifier.

-Remember that the program/music power rating is less about the limitations of the speaker itself and more about helping the user choose an appropriate amplifier.
+Remember that the program/music power rating is less about the speaker's limitations and more about helping the user choose an appropriate amplifier.

 For your information:

 - Speech, which is commonly reinforced through a microphone and PA speakers, has a typical crest factor and PAPR of around 12 dB.

 - Music often has a crest factor and PAPR of about 18 dB and even more for dynamic music.

 So for our theoretical 1000W 8Ω speaker, the continuous power handling would be around 250W, and the program power handling would be around 500W.